jothivarshini/ImageSearch/README.md

 # Similarities of an Image

+This was a small project that I decided to try out with the help of Image retrival and Image Classification using CNNs.

 For a given image, this model will search up the relevant similar images in the dataset.

 To use this code in Google Colab: